pcaston/OpenPeerPower.github.io/source/_docs/installation/synology.markdown

 ---
 title: "Installation on a Synology NAS"
-description: "Instructions to install Home Assistant on a Synology NAS."
+description: "Instructions to install Open Peer Power on a Synology NAS."
 redirect_from: /getting-started/installation-synology/
 ---

 <div class='note warning'>

-Synology only provide Python 3.5.1, which is not compatible with Home Assistant 0.65.0 or later.
-Until Synology offer an updated version of Python, Home Assistant 0.64 is the most recent version that will be able to be installed.
-You can manually specify the version of Home Assistant to install, for example to install version 0.64.3 you would do `./python3 -m pip install homeassistant==0.64.3`
+Synology only provide Python 3.5.1, which is not compatible with Open Peer Power 0.65.0 or later.
+Until Synology offer an updated version of Python, Open Peer Power 0.64 is the most recent version that will be able to be installed.
+You can manually specify the version of Open Peer Power to install, for example to install version 0.64.3 you would do `./python3 -m pip install homeassistant==0.64.3`

 </div>

-There are 3 alternatives, when using Home Assistant on Synology NAS:
+There are 3 alternatives, when using Open Peer Power on Synology NAS:
-1. Using Home Assistant Core on Docker
+1. Using Open Peer Power Core on Docker
-2. Directly running Home Assistant Core on DSM
+2. Directly running Open Peer Power Core on DSM
-3. Using the Home Assistant a VM (if you have an Intel based Synology)
+3. Using the Open Peer Power a VM (if you have an Intel based Synology)

 Option 1 is described on the [Docker installation page](/docs/installation/docker/).

 Option 3 uses the Synology Based Virtual Machine Manager.
-You can import the VDI image to be found at the [Home Assistant installation page](/hassio/installation/).
+You can import the VDI image to be found at the [Open Peer Power installation page](/hassio/installation/).
 Download the image and add it to the image store.
 The go to "Virtual Machine" in the interface and create a new VM with the image you just added.

-The main benefit from this method is that you can assign Home Assistant its own IP number, so there is no risk regarding TCP/UDP port conflicts.
+The main benefit from this method is that you can assign Open Peer Power its own IP number, so there is no risk regarding TCP/UDP port conflicts.
 USB dongles an be connected to the VM without the need to install a driver in DSM.

 Option 2 is described below.